 Instructions

-- Transfer the banana mixture to your serving platter (bandehado).
-Shape it into either a traditional dome or square portions.
-Using a pastry brush, generously coat the top with softened butter or margarine (pahiran ng maraming mantikilya).
-If using banana leaves, line your serving plate with the wilted leaves before adding the linupak.
+- Transfer your mixture to a serving plate.
+Shape it into either a dome or flatten it to cut into squares later.
+Using a brush or spoon, generously coat the top with softened butter or margarine.
+If you prepared banana leaves, place them on your serving plate first, then add the linupak.

 Tips from Lola’s Kitchen